Mgallimore88/osfl_cnn_recognizer/windows-install.md

 `wsl --install --distribution Ubuntu-22.04`

-3. Create and activate a conda environment
+3. Create and activate a conda environment<br>
-If you haven't already,
-enter the following in the teminal:
+Enter the following in the teminal if you haven't already done so:

 `conda create --name osfl-recognizer python=3.10`